jaiden2013yt/TexEdit/README.md

 - color themes (and css (╥‸╥) )
 - iframe to display stuff if you are coding html
 - pwa install button using beforeinstallprompt?
+- a save all button to save a zip/folder containing all documents
 - i will add more later